 When flying into Alaska, chances are you will land in Anchorage.
 The city is Alaska’s largest town and the main hub for any Alaska travel.
 While many visitors tend to leave right away for Denali or Kenai National park, the city has plenty to offer for a day visit.
 We listed what we thought were the top things to do in Anchorage Alaska.

 The center provides excellent displays about Alaska Native traditions and language, and we can only recommend visiting it at the beginning of your trip.
 You will gain knowledge about the country and its history and will let you appreciate your trip even more.
 Watch for games and dances that demonstrate the Alaska heritage.
-If you have time for one-stop only, that is the Anchorage must-see!
+If you have time for one-stop only, that is one of the things to see in Anchorage!

-The Anchorage Museum is the largest museum in the state and another top Anchorage things to do for sure for those looking to learn more about the state’s history.
+The Anchorage Museum is the largest in the state and another one of the top Anchorage things to do for sure for those looking to learn more about the state’s history.

 Anchorage City Tours